Hosting FAQs

 :

-Whether you are a Workspace Admin or personal user of Gmail, you will need to enable SMTP relay from within Google.
+You will also need to enable SMTP relay from within Google.
 For more information, see Google's documentation.

 A: To use custom ports, instead of 80 and 443, edit the http_port=